awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 }
 ```

- We create two Aurora Serverless v2 readers to take the place of the original DB instances, by specifying the `db.serverless` DB instance class for the new DB instances\.
+ We create two Aurora Serverless v2 readers to take the place of the original DB instances\.
+We do so by specifying the `db.serverless` DB instance class for the new DB instances\.

 ```
 $ aws rds create-db-instance --db-instance-identifier serverless-v2-instance-1 --db-cluster-identifier mysql-80 --db-instance-class db.serverless --engine aurora-mysql